shixing/poem/README.md

 2. Follow the [instruction](https://github.com/Marjan-GH/Topical_poetry/blob/master/README.md) to start the server for `Rhyme Generation`.

-## Generate a 4-line poem from commend line
+## Generate a 4-line poem from command line

-In this section, we describe how to generate a four line poem from commend line.
+In this section, we describe how to generate a four line poem from command line.

 1. Follow the [instruction](https://github.com/Marjan-GH/Topical_poetry/blob/master/README.md) to generate related files given any topic.
 Here, we pre-generate all the related files about topic `Mountain`, please check `example/4line/` folder: